Olmec colossal heads: San Lorenzo

 San Lorenzo Colossal Head 2 (also known as San Lorenzo Monument 2) was reworked from a monumental throne.
 The head stands 2.69 m high and measures 1.83 m wide by 1.05 m deep; it weighs 20 tons.
 Colossal Head 2 was discovered in 1945 when Matthew Stirling's guide cleared away some of the vegetation and mud that covered it.
 The monument was found lying on its back, facing the sky, and was excavated in 1946 by Stirling and Philip Drucker.
 In 1962 the monument was removed from the San Lorenzo plateau in order to put it on display as part of "The Olmec tradition" exhibition at the Museum of Fine Arts in Houston in 1963.
 San Lorenzo Colossal Head 2 is currently in the Museo Nacional de Antropología in Mexico City.
-The head was associated with a number of ceramic finds; they have been dated to the Early Preclassic and Late Classic periods.
+The head was associated with ceramic finds which have been dated to the Early Preclassic and Late Classic periods.
 Colossal Head 2 wears a complex headdress that sports a horizontal band tied at the back of the head; this is decorated with three bird's heads that are located above the forehead and temples.
 The scalp piece is formed from six strips running towards the back of the head.
 The front of the headdress above the horizontal band is plain.
 Two short straps hang down from the headdress in front of the ears.
 The ear jewellery is formed by large squared hoops or framed discs.
 The left and right ornaments are different, with radial lines on the left earflare, a feature absent on the right earflare.
 The head is badly damaged due to an unfinished reworking process.
 This process has pitmarked the entire face with at least 60 smaller hollows and 2 larger holes.
 The surviving features appear to depict an ageing man with the forehead creased into a frown.
 The lips are thick and slightly parted to reveal the teeth; the head has a pronounced chin.